Bob Freer and his wife Barbara created the Everglades Outpost Wildlife Rescue in 1991. The Outpost is where they live, together with their animals.

 Groups of more than 15 receive a free guided tour and wildlife show.
 Call ahead for appointment.
 Only available to full-paying adults and not for Groupon or other discount vouchers.

-Family membership ($100): includes a one-time complimentary meet-and-greet tour (by appointment only), unlimited entrance to the park valid for a year (from date of purchase) for 2 adults and up to 4 children/grandchildren.
+Family membership ($100): includes a one-time complimentary guided tour (by appointment only), unlimited entrance to the park valid for a year (from date of purchase) for 2 adults and up to 4 children/grandchildren.
 Visitors who purchase the family membership have the option of purchasing up to 4 guest passes for an additional amount of $12.00 per guest pass.

 Download an informational one-pager about the Outpost.